inbravo/java-to-scala/introduction/why-this-manual.md

   *	Functional programming is declarative, it's done with expressions or declarations instead of statements
   ![](/assets/intro/java-vs-scala.png)
 * **Scala is Easy for Java Programmers**
-  * Functional programming is a declarative programming paradigm, it means programming is done with expressions or declarations instead of statement
   * Scala is more fashionable these days.
 It provides both object oriented and functional programming
   ![](/assets/intro/functional-scala.png)
   * Scala is interoperable with Java classes, your knowledge of Java API will be helpfull in designing Scala Systems